Valentine's Day

 Great question!
 So much of what we are encouraged to buy for Valentine's Day gifts is designed to last only a few days.
 Flowers and chocolates for Valentine's Day may be considered traditional, but gifts like these can be wasteful and only last a short time.

-Did you know a dozen red roses costs on average £60?
+Did you know a dozen red roses costs approximately £60?
 Add a box of chocolates, and you are close to £75.
-You can consider many gifts for Valentine's Day.
-Gifts that will last for many years.
+You can consider many gifts for Valentine's Day, gifts that will last for many years.

-The best gifts are those that are ethical, sustainable, and thoughtful to the planet.
+The best gifts are ethical, sustainable, and thoughtful to the planet.
 The time of giving gifts with a short shelf-life is in the past, instead being replaced with the ethos of buy well, buy less.

 Choosing a handmade gift from our collection will give him joy on the day and many days of pleasure well after the occasion has passed.